Stillpoint-Software/hyperbee.expressions/docs/state-machine/state-machine.md

 later without blocking the main thread.
 The state machine keeps track of the current state of the method, enabling it to handle asynchronous operations seamlessly.

-In normal, non-expression tree scenarios, the compiler generates the state machine automatically.
-However, when working with expression trees, the compiler does not provide this functionality.
+The C# compiler generates state machines automatically.
+However, when working with runtime expression trees, the compiler does not provide this functionality.
 As a result, developers must manually generate state machines.